systems-immunology-roslin-institute/systems-immunology-roslin-institute.github.io/example-data.md

 ### **London Tube map** – Two column pairwise (.txt)

-Example of a simple Pairwise text file using two columns to represent connected tube stations in the London underground.
-The London tube map was originally the brainchild of electrical draughtsman, Harry Beck, who produced his imaginative and beautifully simple design back in 1933.
-It is now one of the most famous network diagrams in the world.
+Pairwise text file using two columns to represent connected tube stations in the London underground.
+The London tube map was originally designed by electrical draughtsman, Harry Beck, in 1933, is now one of the most famous network diagrams in the world.
 Here we present the data used for it a connectivity map of stations and lines, as a simple node-edge relationship file for visualisation within Graphia.

 [Download London Tube Pairwise]({{ site.url }}/datasets/Simple_pairwise-London_tube_map.txt)